Growing up in Millbrook felt like living in two different worlds, even though Sarah and I sat in the same worn-out classrooms for twelve years.

 “Then let’s postpone.”

-Mutual friends later whispered that her old high school boyfriend, Jake, had been in Miami that same weekend.
-A coincidence, they said.
-Sarah never mentioned him.
+Mutual friends whispered later that her old high school boyfriend, Jake, had been in Miami that same weekend.
+A coincidence, they insisted.
+Sarah never mentioned him—not once.

 Three weeks later she moved to Florida.
-Six months after that, I saw the Facebook photos—Sarah and Jake, barefoot on a Key West beach, exchanging vows.
+Six months after that, Facebook showed me what she didn’t: Sarah and Jake barefoot on a Key West beach, exchanging vows while the sun set behind them.

-Inside, they marveled at the blue shutters, the restored porch.
+Inside, they ran their hands along the bannisters, the shutters, the restored porch rail.

 “You’ve made it look exactly like it used to,” her sister whispered.